DANGER! – 8 Reasons Why Diamonds Fall Out of Ring Settings

 3. Worn ring setting

-4. Loose diamond
+4. Loose Diamond

 Diamonds can rest loose within settings for a long time without the wearer knowing.
-Since diamonds are the hardest substance, a loose diamond will wear the setting slowly over period of time, becoming looser with a greater risk of loss.
-If you’re unsure try the tap test.
+Since diamonds are the hardest substance, a loose diamond will wear the setting slowly over a period of time, becoming looser with a greater risk of loss.
+If you’re unsure, try the tap test.
 Hold your ring to the ear and tap the ring to hear if your diamond is loose.
 Solution – re-tensioning the claws is sometimes all that is necessary.

-5. Incorrect diamond size
+5. Incorrect diamond size for the setting

 If you’re diamond is just too small for your ring mount, this can affect how secure the stone is.
-For this reason we work with specific size tolerances for settings, suited to the diamonds we use.
-If your diamond is too large, it can put additional stress on the claws causing damage to the setting.
+For this reason, we work with specific size tolerances for settings suited to the diamonds we use.
+If your diamond is too large, it can put additional stress on the claws, causing damage to the setting.

-6. Resizing
+6. Resizing the ring

-Engagement rings with tension settings or rings with diamond shoulders, are at greater risk once re-sized.
-When we undertake sizing work, it is important to check the security of the setting after any size adjustment has been made, to ensure the diamond is secure before it is returned to the client.
+Engagement rings with tension settings or rings with diamond shoulders are at greater risk once re-sized.
+When we undertake sizing work, it is important to check the security of the setting after any size adjustment has been made to ensure the diamond is secure before it is returned to the client.

 7. Cleaning and refinishing